 The GMCTE offers a wide range of information and resources listed below that can help you prepare to teach, explore different teaching strategies, learn about educational technology, and find information specifically for international teachers and graduate students teachers.
 If you are interested in services we provide to support teaching, check the Teaching Consultations page.
 You can also check our Events page for workshops related to teaching.

 The following sections will help you prepare a syllabus, find out more about different teaching strategies you can try in class, as well as how to build a safe environment and recognize different learning styles.

-- Planning your Course: How to plan a great course, including information about blueprinting, sequencing and chunking, links to publications and other teaching and learning centres, and links to University academic policy pages.
+- Planning your Lesson: How to plan a great lesson, including information about sequencing and chunking, and using the "BOPPPS" model.

 - The Syllabus: Infomation adapted from the University of Saskatchewan Instructor and Staff Handbook, as well as links to University policy and services pages.

 - University of Saskatchewan Learning Charter: Considered required reading by all instructors, the Learning Charter defines the learning experience goals of the U of S and outlines the roles that students, instructors and the institution must play to meet these goals.

 - The First Day of Class: How to overcome nervousness and focus on effective teaching.

 - Building a Positive Learning Environment: Suggestions for building a positive environment, including effective communication, influencing attendance, and preventing discrimination and harassment.